manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/UPDATE.md

 <!-- end -->

-`/bulk` endpoint supports inserts, replaces and deletes.
-Each statement starts with an action type (in this case, `update`).
+The `/bulk` endpoint supports inserts, replaces, and deletes.
+Each statement begins with an action type (in this case, `update`).
 Here's a list of the supported actions:

 * `insert`: Inserts a document.
 The syntax is the same as in the [/insert endpoint](../../Quick_start_guide.md#Add-documents).
 * `create`: a synonym for `insert`